Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Console Mode: On

-The Dell AW3225QF has low input lag for a responsive feel, even if the input lag at 60Hz and 120Hz is a bit higher than expected.
+The Dell AW3225QF has low input lag for a responsive feel, even if the input lag at 60Hz and 120Hz is slightly higher than expected.
+The input lag is the same even with firmware M2B107.

 We tested input lag over HDMI because Console Mode is only available over HDMI, though we expect input lag over DisplayPort to be the same.
 The input lag changes depending on which Console Mode setting you use, as you can see below: